theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

         #$ -pe smp 2
         #$ -cwd

-        #making sure bashprofile is loaded -this depends on whether this is in your /home/user/ folder
-        #. ~/.bash_profile
-        #loading module path for setting up environment within qsub job
-        export MODULEPATH=/share/ClusterShare/Modules/modulefiles/contrib/centos7.8:$MODULEPATH
-        #this is the module i need to run
+        #load the module
-        module load phuluu/fastqc/0.11.9
+        module load fastqc

+        #check the script run successfully
         echo "check my script"

+        #cd into the locations
+        cd /scratch/im21/[your_userid]/fastqc_data/

+        #fastqc
         fastqc *.fastq*

 Viewing the FastQC results
 --------------------------

-If we were working on our local computers, we would be able to look at each of these HTML files by opening them in a web browser.
+If we were working on our local computers, we could look at each of these HTML files by opening them in a web browser.
 However, to look at a summary version of the Fastqc html files- we need to create a summary file.

-These files are currently sitting on Wolfpack, where our local computer cannot see them.
-And, since we are only logging into the Wolfpack via the command line - it does not have any web browser setup to display these files either.
+These files are currently on NCI GADI, where our local computer cannot see them.
+And, since we are only logging into the NCI GADI via the command line - it does not have any web browser setup to display these files either.

 So the easiest way to look at these webpage summary reports will be to transfer them to our local computers (i.e. your laptop).